aydancoskun/FairnessTNA/README.md

 Little word on licensing:
 -------------------------
-We had to take a good look at the way the license for Timetrex is implemented and what it actually means because it has a few gotchas. this is probably the reason no one else has ever forked TimeTrex.
+We had to take a good look at the way the license for Timetrex is implemented and what it actually means because it has a few gotchas.
+This is probably the reason no one else has ever forked TimeTrex.
 We will list out what we found.
-Just upfront: This is in no way meant as a slight against Timetrex and especially Mike, in any way.
+Just to be clear upfront: This is in no way a slight against Timetrex and especially Mike, in any way.
 We believe that part of the licensing choices that were made are either a clear oversight, misunderstanding or have their roots in the history of the Timetrex licensing model.

 Timetrex licensed their software as Open Source using the GNU AFFERO GENERAL PUBLIC LICENSE Version 3.